jasonadkison/emptyset-jekyll/README.md

 If done correctly, `http://localhost:4000` should now render the static Jekyll site when opened in your browser.

 ###Deploying
 Deploying the site is done through rake task.
 The procedure will build the site and transfer the `_site/` directory over to your server via rsync.
 The required settings are stored in `_deploy.yml`.
+If you don't have this file then create it based on `_deploy.sample.yml`.

 ```rb
 # deploy